raloz/gauss/README.md

 ## Add gauss path to environment

-- This PC" *right click into properties*
+- This PC *right click into properties*
 - Click on system advanced settings
 - Go to the adevance settings tab
 - Click on envoronment variables